This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 If it’s warm and sunny, you could spend hours and hours at Sylvan Lake.
 There’s a small area for swimming, plus there are boat rentals (choose from canoes, kayaks, or paddleboards).
 If you have a valid South Dakota fishing license, rumor has it that there’s plenty of trout here!

-For our September trip, swimming was out of the question, but it still makes a great place for a picnic or even just a stroll.
+For our September trip, swimming was out of the question, but it still makes a great place for a picnic lunch or even just a stroll.

 Custer State Park Hiking